 Making an appointment for a follow-up inspection

-Modifying an appointment for a follow-up inspection
+Modifying an appointment for a technical visit

 If you need to reschedule your appointment at less than 24 hours’ notice, you will have to pay a penalty to get a new appointment.